hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 zmqpubhashblock=tcp://0.0.0.0:18543
 ```

-Now that you have `bitcoin.conf` file ready with the bitcoind configurations, you can run the bitcoind node.
-The command takes the form `<path/to/bitcoind> -conf=<path/to/bitcoin.conf>`

 > **_NOTE:_**
 >
 > The below command is a startup process that, if this is your first time syncing a node, might take a few hours to a few days to run.
 Alternatively, if the directory pointed to in the `datadir` field above contains bitcoin blockchain data, syncing will resume.

+Now that you have `bitcoin.conf` file ready with the bitcoind configurations, you can run the bitcoind node.
+The command takes the form `<path/to/bitcoind> -conf=<path/to/bitcoin.conf>`, for example:

 ```console
 /Volumes/SSD/bitcoin-25.0/bin/bitcoind -conf=</Volumes/SSD/project/Chainhook/bitcoin.conf>